p2ppsr/authchat-demo/README.md

 ## How It Works

 Upon serving the HTML page, you will see a chat application with an input text field.
-You can open two browser windows of the same page to simulate to users talking to each other.
+To simulate a conversation between two users, open the same page in two browser windows.

-Upon opening, the user should already be authenticated.
+Once the page has loaded, the user should already be authenticated.
 This is facilitated by an initial Authrite authentication handshake with the server, assuming the user's MetaNet Client is active.

-Subsequently, the user can type a message in one window and press enter.
-The typing indicator and message will be visible in the other window.
-The same action can be performed in reverse.
-This simulates two users engaging in a conversation.
+To engage in a conversation, simply type a message in one window and press enter.
+You'll notice the typing indicator and message will appear in the other window.
+This interaction can be reciprocated, allowing for a seamless back-and-forth simulated conversation between two users.

 Each action transmits authentication headers, ensuring that each message is mutually authenticated, not just the initial connection.